lauriejefferson/vue-movie-app/README.md

 # vue-movie-app

-This template should help get you started developing with Vue 3 in Vite.
+Users can search for movies by title, get movie details and rate movies.
+Written in Vue 3 and PrimeVue.

 ## Recommended IDE Setup